The Government’s Coronavirus stimulus package

 These reductions reflect the low interest rate environment and its impact on the income from savings.
 Also, people who are currently receiving part pensions and less than the full rate of income support may receive increased entitlements.

-HomeBuilder provides eligible owner-occupiers (including first home buyers) with a grant of $25,000 to build a new home or substantially renovate an existing home.
-HomeBuilder will assist the residential construction market by encouraging the commencement of new home builds and renovations.
+The HomeBuilder initiative is set to end on 31 March 2021.
+It provides eligible owner-occupiers with a grant to build a new home or substantially renovate an existing home.
+This not only assists individuals, it also supports the residential construction sector by encouraging people to build new homes or spend on home renovations.

 Tax benefits for small businesses